 The Bible says if you are faithful with little, much will be given (Mathew 25:21) Manage your money well, and you will reap the rewards.

 Friends, I implore you to take control of your finances today, if you haven’t already.
-Whether you are married or single, have a financial plan.
+Whether you are single or married, plan your finances.
 I have recently read articles that suggest we are heading for another global economic crisis.
 Don’t take this as sound economic advice or a prediction, but it does no harm to be prepared.

 checkmeout_2018 Financial Questions